How to Add a Firefox Plugin: Complete Guide to Installing Browser Extensions

 What is the difference between a Firefox plugin and an extension?

 Modern Firefox uses “extension” as the primary term for browser add-ons.
-While “plugin” was used historically, today’s Firefox extensions are built using the WebExtensions API and provide enhanced security and performance compared to older plugin technologies.
+While “plugin” was used historically for technologies like Flash, today’s Firefox extensions are built using the WebExtensions API and provide enhanced security and performance compared to older plugin technologies.

 Can I use Chrome plugins in Firefox?

-No, Chrome extensions are not directly compatible with Firefox.
-However, many popular Chrome extensions have Firefox equivalents with similar functionality available in the Firefox Add-ons store.
+No, Chrome extensions are not directly compatible with Firefox due to different extension APIs.
+However, many popular Chrome extensions have Firefox equivalents with similar functionality available in the Firefox Add-ons store, as both browsers now use similar WebExtensions standards.

 How do I update my Firefox plugins?

-Extensions typically update automatically.
-To manually check for updates, open the Add-ons Manager, click the gear icon, and select “Check for Updates.”
-You can also enable automatic updates in the same menu.
+Extensions typically update automatically by default.
+To manually check for updates, open the Add-ons Manager (Ctrl+Shift+A), click the gear icon, and select “Check for Updates.”
+You can also enable or disable automatic updates from the same menu.

-What are some popular Firefox plugins for beginners?
+What are the best Firefox plugins for privacy?

 How do I enable or disable Firefox plugins?

-In the Add-ons Manager, you’ll see toggle switches next to each extension.
-Click the toggle to enable (blue) or disable (gray) any extension without uninstalling it completely.
+In the Add-ons Manager (Ctrl+Shift+A), you’ll see toggle switches next to each extension.
+Click the blue toggle to disable an extension (it turns gray), or click a gray toggle to re-enable it.
+This allows temporary deactivation without complete removal.